Tarnagda1/IT-Portfolio/README.md

 ## 👨‍💻 About Me

-I am an entry-level IT professional with a strong interest in systems administration, networking, and cybersecurity.
+I am an entry level IT professional with a strong interest in systems administration, networking, and cybersecurity.
-This repository showcases hands-on lab projects where I design, build, and troubleshoot real-world IT environments using industry-standard tools and platforms.
+This repository showcases hands on lab projects where I design, build, and troubleshoot real world IT environments using industry standard tools and platforms.

 ---